Oxsomi/core3/docs/graphics_api.md

 DirectRendering allows rendering without render passes (default behavior in DirectX).
 This makes development for desktop a lot easier since AMD, Intel and NVIDIA aren't using tiled based deferred rendering (TBDR).
 However, all other vendors (such as Qualcomm, ARM, Apple, Imgtec) do use TBDR (mostly mobile architectures).
 The user is allowed to decide that this is a limitation they accept and can use this feature to greatly simplify the difficulty of the graphics layer (especially porting from existing apps).
 The user can also set up two different render engines; one that can deal with direct rendering and one that can't.
 The latter is targeted at mobile (lower hardware tier) and the former is for desktop/console.
 The two commands that are related to this feature are: startRenderExt and endRenderExt.
 They require the feature to be present and will return an error (and won't be inserted into the command list) otherwise.

+Even if mobile chips do support this feature, it is automatically disabled to prevent the developer from accidentally enabling it causing performance issues.

 Just like *most* commands, this will automatically transition the resources (render targets only) into the correct states for you.
 Color attachments can always be read, but the user is in charge of specifying if the contents should be cleared or kept.
 Color attachments can also be readonly if needed.

 ```c